API Reference

 /talent_pool/candidates

-Creates a candidate at the specified job.
+Creates a candidate in the talent pool.
 Required scope: w_candidates.
 Accessible with all token types.

 There are a few cases where this might come in handy: